-The ancestors of the Volga (or Kazan) Tatars were the Bulgarians from the Black Sea area who had come to Europe after the Khazar Conquest.
+The ancestors of the Volga (also called Kazan) Tatars were the Bulgarians from the Black Sea area who had come to Europe after the Khazar Conquest (650-700).
 Numerous historical sources indicate that the Volga Bulgarians had highly developed culture, trade and crafts.
-Volga Bulgars formed a very prosperous state named Volga Bulgaria in the early Middle Ages.
+Volga Bulgars formed a very prosperous state named Volga Bulgaria (700-1240) in the early Middle Ages.
 Volga Bulgaria (also known as Great Bolgaria) later became the Kazan Khanate and, eventually, contemporary Tatarstan.
 Volga Bulgaria was a powerful and developed state, trading with all the known world: Bulgar leather goods and furs reached not only the countries of the East, but those in the West as well.
 The ancestors of the Kazan Tatars were the first in Europe to smelt high-quality cast iron.
 They were well-known for their quality and beautiful metalwork, pottery, gold and silver work, jewelry and production of leather goods.
 In Central Asia and Iran since that time, the best leather and leather footwear is called bulgari.

 Volga Bulgaria was invaded by Tatar-Mongols in the late 1230s, and it became a part of Golden Horde.
 The people that populated the area eventually got the name of Tatars or Volga Tatars.
 By the 1430s, the Khanate of Kazan was established.
 In the middle of the 16th century, the Kazan Khanate was conquered by the Russian Empire and became part of the Russian state.